uclahs-cds/package-moPepGen/docs/vignette.md

     --source RNAEditing
 ```

-By default `parseREDItools` looks for the transcript ID at column in column 17.
+By default `parseREDItools` looks for the transcript ID in column 17.
 This can be changed with `--transcript-id-column`, which takes a 1-based column number.
 See [here](./parse-reditools) for a complete list of arguments.

 ### CircRNA